 Here’s how we’ll help you with getting customers when starting your cleaning business…

 Once you’ve signed up for our low cost cleaning franchise we’ll set you up with a dedicated SEO optimised Featured Listing on our website.

 Our next step is to setup a Polished Clean branded local Facebook page, complete with all the details and information that you have supplied.
 We’ll then add your location to our Google My Business setup.
 Both your local Facebook page and Google My Business listings will be updated with posts several times a week.
 The posts will be based on the services you intend to offer, pricing, photographs of your work, customer reviews, etc.

-Included in your initial setup fee is a promoted Facebook competition that we’ll run in the area(s) you cover with a cleaning related prize, like a steam cleaner, to the value of around £50.
+Included in your initial setup fee is managed Facebook advertising – with an increased budget for the first 3 months!
 This will help us help you to build an audience that you can then market to.

 We’ll also list your business on Bing Places and several online business directories.
 We manage all these listing for you, so if you do need to make a change, for example changing your telephone number, all you need to do is inform us and we’ll make all the changes for you.